John Stewart (Pennsylvania politician)

-John Stewart (date of birth unknown; died 1820) was a United States representative from Pennsylvania.
+John Stewart (died 1809) was a United States representative from Pennsylvania.
 He is known to have completed preparatory studies.
 From 1789 to 1796, he was elected as a Democratic-Republican to the Sixth Congress to fill the vacancy caused by the death of Thomas Hartley.
-He was reelected as a Republican to the Seventh and Eighth Congresses, holding office from January 15, 1801 to March 3, 1805.
-He died in Elmwood, near York, in Spring Garden Township.
-Interment was on his estate near Elmwood.
+In 1796, he wrote in the Lancaster Intelligencer to endorse the presidential candidacy of former Pennsylvania Governor, Thomas Jefferson.
+In 1800, he served as a member of the Pennsylvania State Legislature, signing onto legislation against "foreign importations, and of giving every encouragement, in their power, to our own manufactures."